Her Handsome Hero: In the Underworld

 When Gaston arrived to the Pawn Shop, he aims at what he thought was Gold but discovers a mannequin instead.
 He is then confronted by Belle, who now knows he was willing to kill Rumple and believed he still had feelings for her, only to learn that the book was punishment and a constant reminder of why he died.
 He was also shocked to discover Belle is now Gold's wife, and leaves furious.
-Belle tells Gold and made him promise not to hurt Gaston, but when she tells Gold about what Hades told her he just couldn't accept what Belle wanted.
+Belle tells Gold and makes him promise not to hurt Gaston.
+But when she tells Gold about what Hades told her he just couldn't accept what Belle wanted.
 At the docks, Gold uses magic to choke Gaston by the throat, ready to send him to the River of Lost Souls, when Belle pulls the dagger and commands him not to hurt Gaston, and he drops Gaston on the ground.
 However, Gaston is unable to let his vendetta against Gold go, and when he goes for his arrow, Belle accidentally knocks Gaston out into the River of Lost Souls.
 Unfortunately, Belle discovers that because she saved Gold but interfered, Hades arrives to tell the couple that the contract allowing him to take their baby was still in effect, as Belle was the one who knocked Gaston into the Acheron, not Gold.
 He then looks at a withering daisy flower that he picks up, as a sign of hope fading away.
 The burned flower later shows up at Granny's Diner, as a gift to Zelena from Hades.

-Finally, Emma, Regina, Hook, and Snow chase down the beast in the woods that Emma believes to be the same one from the dream, and uses her magic to stop it.
+Finally, Emma, Regina, Hook, and Snow chase down the beast in the woods that Emma believes it to be the same one from the dream, and uses her magic to stop it.
 When they reach the creature, they are shocked to find a wolf, only to learn from Snow as she put Ruby's cloak on a big bad wolf; it's actually Ruby, who has shown up in the Underworld, but unsure of whether or not she is still alive.
 Snow tells Emma that her dream was actually a vision pointing them to Ruby.